cea-hpc/modules/doc/source/module.rst

  loading or unloading a *modulefile* to satisfy the constraints it declares.
  When loading a *modulefile*, following actions are triggered:

+ * Conflict Unload: unload of the *modulefiles* declared as a :mfcmd:`conflict` of the loading *modulefile*.

  * Requirement Load: load of the *modulefiles* declared as a :mfcmd:`prereq` of the loading *modulefile*.

+ * Useless Requirement Unload: unload of the :mfcmd:`prereq` modulefiles that have been automatically loaded for either an unloaded conflicting modulefile or a modulefile part of this useless requirement unloading batch.
+Modulefiles are added to this unloading batch only if they are not required by any other loaded modulefiles and if they are not tagged ``keep-loaded``.

  * Dependent Reload: reload of the modulefiles declaring a :mfcmd:`prereq` onto loaded *modulefile* or declaring a :mfcmd:`prereq` onto a *modulefile*